 Josh Burris and Amy Radwanski won first place in multimedia for a video story about the school of pharmacy’s call center.
 Photographers Naomi Harward, Campbell Bortel and Phoebe Schoeneweis and reporter Kjersti Fry contributed to the second-place entry of a report on the beginning of the chapel renovations at the end of 2016 spring semester.
 Burris, Anna Dembowski and Bortel won third place for their coverage of Ben Carson’s presidential campaign visit.

-Arts and entertainment editor Emily Day won first place in arts and entertainment writing for a story about a sitcom pilot produced on campus.
+Arts and entertainment editor Emily Day and writers Kathryn Sill and Susanna Edwards won first place in arts and entertainment writing.
+Day’s story was about a sitcom pilot produced on campus.
+Sill wrote a profile about student musician Brendan Orchard, and Edwards wrote about a project that creates mats for the homeless.
 Campbell Bortel placed first in photojournalism for pictures of the cardboard canoe race and Ben Carson.
 Dembowksi also won first place in opinion writing.

 The staff won first place for news coverage under the leadership of former editor-in-chief Dembowski and for sports coverage under former sports editor Jonathan Gallardo.